Portreath Tramroad: A tramroad for Portreath

 This was the first railway in Cornwall, but as it was a plateway, some claim that the later Redruth and Chasewater Railway was the first true railway in the county.

-The Company (or its proprietors) also owned the harbour, and use of the tramroad and the harbour was exclusive to them.
-Initially it was laid as far as North Downs, near Scorrier, and a storage yard was built there.
+The Company (or its proprietors) also owned the harbour, and the use of the tramroad and the harbour was exclusive to them.
+Initially, it was laid as far as North Downs, near Scorrier, and a storage yard was built there.
 There was a branch to Treskerby, serving the mine there and Wheal Chance.

 This first portion of the line was in use by 1812.
-Between about 1815 and 1819, it was extended to Crofthandy, serving Poldice, Wheal Unity and Wheal Gorland mines.
+Between 1815 and 1819, it was extended to Crofthandy, serving Poldice, Wheal Unity, and Wheal Gorland mines.
 Including the branch to Treskerby, the line cost about £20,000.
 There was no provision for passengers.

 A monopoly—at first

-The proprietors of Portreath Harbour, and of the tramroad, permitted only their own mines to use those facilities, and for some years this gave them an enormous competitive advantage.
-The mines were at their most productive and the facility of conveying minerals cheaply to the harbour was extremely valuable.
-Mines "such as Poldice, Wheal Unity, Wheal Gorland, Carharrack and Wheal Maid probably sent ores over the Portreath tram-road but all the others would ship almost entirely from Devoran."
+The proprietors of Portreath Harbour, and the tramroad, permitted only their mines to use those facilities, and for some years, this gave them an enormous competitive advantage.
+The mines were at their most productive, and the facility of conveying minerals cheaply to the harbour was extremely valuable.
+Mines "such as Poldice, Wheal Unity, Wheal Gorland, Carharrack and Wheal Maid probably sent ores over the Portreath tram-road, but all the others would ship almost entirely from Devoran."

-Rival mine owners were placed at a huge disadvantage, and this led to the development of Devoran Harbour on the south coast of Cornwall, and the promotion of the Redruth and Chasewater Railway to reach it; that railway opened in 1825.
-In time the mining areas served by the tramroad and the railway were closely associated, but Devoran had the disadvantage of being on the English Channel side of Cornwall, so that the crossing to Swansea involved a longer and sometimes hazardous passage around Land's End.
+Rival mine owners were placed at a huge disadvantage, and this led to the development of Devoran Harbour on the south coast of Cornwall and the promotion of the Redruth and Chasewater Railway to reach it; that railway opened in 1825.
+In time the mining areas served by the tramroad and the railway were closely associated, but Devoran had the disadvantage of being on the English Channel side of Cornwall, so the crossing to Swansea involved a longer and sometimes hazardous passage around Land's End.

-The Hayle Railway had opened a standard gauge railway to Portreath in 1837 and in 1855 the Redruth and Chasewater Railway introduced steam locomotives.
-A local correspondent to the Mining Journal in 1855 described the Portreath Tramroad as "altogether a wretched road".
+The Hayle Railway opened a standard gauge railway to Portreath in 1837, and in 1855 the Redruth and Chasewater Railway introduced steam locomotives.
+A local correspondent to the Mining Journal in 1855 described the Portreath Tramroad as "altogether a wretched road."

 Decline of mining activity

 The tramroad was entirely dependent on the activity of the mines it served.
-In the 1860s large, easily worked deposits of the minerals started to be extracted in Spain and elsewhere, and the Cornish mines became uneconomic to operate.
+In the 1860s, large, easily worked deposits of the minerals started to be extracted in Spain and elsewhere, and the Cornish mines became uneconomic to operate.
 The tramroad was little used by 1865 and was closed completely soon after, the tramplates being taken up and sold for scrap around 1882.

-Much of the route is now bridleway, forming part of the Cornish Mineral Tramway Trails route for walkers, cyclists and horse-riders.
+Much of the route is now a bridleway, forming part of the Cornish Mineral Tramway Trails route for walkers, cyclists, and horse-riders.